Ashk Dahlén: Career

 Ashk Dahlén currently acts as Associate Professor (docent) in Iranian languages at Uppsala University.
 His thesis Islamic Law, Epistemology and Modernity has been published by Routledge/Taylor & Francis.
 In 2003 he was recognized with the Beskow Award by The Royal Swedish Academy of Letters, History and Antiquities for the best dissertation in humanities.

 Ashk Dahlén is the author of several academic studies on Persian literature, Iranian cultural history, Zoroastrianism, and Sufism.
-He has published translations of classical Persian authors, such as Rumi, Hafez, Nizami Aruzi, and Araqi, in Swedish.
+He is also translator of classical Persian literature and of Old Avestan literature.
+In 2001, he published his first work of translation in Swedish, Vassflöjtens sång, consisting of a selection of poetry written by the Medieval Persian poet Rumi.
+He has published literary translations of the Divān of Hafez, Chahār maqāla (Four Discourses) of Nizami Aruzi, and Lama'āt (Flashes) of Fakhr od-din Araqi.
+He has also made a Swedish translation of the Gathas of Zarathustra and of Yasna Haptanghaiti from Old Avestan, which was published in 2023.

-Ashk Dahlén is a member of the Research Collegium of the Swedish Research Institute in Istanbul, The Iranian Academy of Philosophy, and the Nathan Söderblom Society.
-He is the Founding President of the Scandinavian Society for Iranian Studies.
+Ashk Dahlén is a member of the Advisory Board of the Encyclopædia Iranica, the Research Collegium of the Swedish Research Institute in Istanbul, The Iranian Academy of Philosophy, and the Nathan Söderblom Society.
+He is the Founding President of the Scandinavian Society for Iranian Studies (2010–2016).